Jakarta: Government and politics

 Jakarta is administratively equal to a province with special status.
 The executive branch is headed by an elected governor and a vice governor, while the Jakarta Regional People's Representative Council (Dewan Perwakilan Rakyat Daerah Provinsi Daerah Khusus Ibukota Jakarta, DPRD DKI Jakarta) is the legislative branch with 106 directly elected members.
-The Jakarta City Hall at the south of Merdeka Square houses the office of the governor and the vice governor, and serves as the main administrative office.
+The Jakarta City Hall at the south of Merdeka Square houses the office of the governor and the vice governor and serves as the main administrative office.

 Executive governance consists of five administrative cities (Kota Administrasi), each headed by a mayor (walikota) and one administrative regency (Kabupaten Administrasi) headed by a regent (bupati).
 Unlike other cities and regencies in Indonesia where the mayor or regent is directly elected, Jakarta's mayors and regents are chosen by the governor.
 Each city and regency is divided into administrative districts.

 Aside from representatives to the provincial parliament, Jakarta sends 21 delegates to the national lower house parliament.
 The representatives are elected from Jakarta's three national electoral districts, which also include overseas voters.
 It also sends 4 delegates, just like other provinces, to the national upper house parliament.

-The Jakarta Smart City (JSC) program was launched on 14 December 2014 with the goal for smart governance, smart people, smart mobility, smart economy, smart living and a smart environment in the city using the web and various smartphone-based apps.
+The Jakarta Smart City (JSC) program was launched on 14 December 2014 with the goal of smart governance, smart people, smart mobility, smart economy, smart living, and a smart environment in the city using the web and various smartphone-based apps.

 Public safety

-The Greater Jakarta Metropolitan Regional Police (Polda Metro Jaya) is the police force that is responsible to maintain law, security, and order for the Jakarta metropolitan area.
+The Greater Jakarta Metropolitan Regional Police (Polda Metro Jaya) is the police force that is responsible for maintaining law, security, and order for the Jakarta metropolitan area.
 It is led by a two-star police general (Inspector General of Police) with the title of "Greater Jakarta Regional Police Chief" (Kepala Kepolisian Daerah Metro Jaya, abbreviated Kapolda Metro Jaya).
 Its office is located at Jl.
 Jenderal Sudirman Kav.
-55, Senayan, Kebayoran Baru, South Jakarta and their hotline emergency number is 110.
+55, Senayan, Kebayoran Baru, South Jakarta, and their hotline emergency number is 110.

 The Jayakarta Military Regional Command (Komando Daerah Militer Jayakarta, abbreviated Kodam Jaya) is the territorial army of the Indonesian Army, which serves as a defence component for Jakarta and its surrounding areas (Greater Jakarta).
 It is led by an army Major General with the title of "Jakarta Military Regional Commander" (Panglima Daerah Militer Kodam Jaya, abbreviated Pangdam Jaya).
-The Jakarta Military Command is located at East Jakarta and oversees several military battalions ready for defending the capital city and its vital installations.
+The Jakarta Military Command is located at East Jakarta and oversees several military battalions ready to defend the capital city and its vital installations.
 It also assists the Jakarta Metropolitan Police during certain tasks, such as supporting security during state visits, VVIP security, and riot control.